zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 statefulset.apps/rmq-rabbitmq-ha created
 ```

-You may have spotted that the last line reference that StorageClass created near the beginning of this document.
-As a result of the `volumeClaimTemplate` section, a new PersistentVolumeClaim will also be created automatically by Kubernetes for each replica.
+Note that the last line of the spec references the `portworx-rabbitmq` storage class defined in the [Create a StorageClass](#create-a-storage-class) section.
+As a result, Kubernetes will automatically create a new PVC for each replica.

-## Post-install validation testing
+Validate the cluster functionality

 Regardless of the method we used to setup RabbitMQ in Kubernetes, we should now be able to control and test our RabbitMQ cluster.